paulthegeek/nota_bene/README.md

 - Testing each endpoint that you can get a response back from

 - Testing successful and unsuccessful responses.
 This would include status codes, content-type, and other relevant headers and the body

 - Testing that the response structure is correct, meaning that the attributes on the object you expect to be there are there.

 - Testing that if you ask for a list of items that it comes back with an array around the objects

+#### Continuious Integration

+- I am huge fan of always testing the entire code base whenever a pull request comes in.